wjys/DM1123-VFS-FA15/dm1123_vfs_syllabus.md

 * Sketchbook

-### REQUIRED BOOKS
+### <u>RECOMMENDED</u> BOOKS

-These books (*) are available for purchase in the NYU bookstore, and will be on reserve at the NYU Schoo of Engineering library.
-This book (#) is available as an online book via http://bobcat.library.nyu.edu.
+These books (*) are available for purchase in the NYU bookstore, however are not necessary to purchase for the completion of the program.

-* Graphic Design: The New Basics by Ellen Lupton * #
+* Graphic Design: The New Basics by Ellen Lupton *
 * Type On Screen by Ellen Lupton *
-* Typographic Systems

 ### REQUIRED SOFTWARE